ktakayama/gpt-commit-msg.vim/README.md

 ##  Usage

-To use the gpt-commit-msg plugin, simply run the `:GPTCommitMsg` command while in a Git repository.
+To use this plugin, simply run the `:GPTCommitMsg` command while in a Git repository.
 This will generate a commit message based on the changes made in the repository.

-After running `:GPTCommitMsg`, a result window will appear with the generated commit messages.
-You can select the message you like by moving the cursor to it and pressing `<CR>`.
-This will yank the message to the default register, which you can then paste with the `p` command.
+After running `:GPTCommitMsg` you will see a results window with the commit messages generated.
+Move the cursor over the message you like and `<CR>` to yank it.